1. Who are the target users for CloudBank?

 13. How will I access these services?

 The CloudBank user portal is the single point of access for users, giving them an on-ramp to cloud providers and access to materials and tools to support their research and education outcomes.
-It provides access to help desk support, training and documentation, a catalog that summarizes important cloud provider features, allocation processing and management, and cost monitoring and accounting.
+It provides access to help desk support, training and documentation, a catalog that summarizes important cloud provider features, allocation processing and management, and

-14. How do I cite CloudBank?
+14. How do I cite and/or acknowledge CloudBank?

 To cite CloudBank in publications, please use: